-Carried out by a huge skilled workforce in the town of Bagh in Madhya Pradesh, Bagh printing is an art wholly done manually, involving several meticulous processes of repeated washing, dyeing, and printing.
+Bagh printing is carried out by a skilled workforce in the town of Bagh in Madhya Pradesh, Bagh printing is an art wholly done manually, involving several meticulous processes of repeated washing, dyeing, and printing.

 Deriving its name from a far-flung village Bagh in Dhar, Madhya Pradesh, Bagh prints are one of the most perennial crafts of our country.